 Our security strategy involves the following components

-We have an Information Security Management System (ISMS) in place which takes into account our security objectives and the risks and mitigation concerning all the interested parties.
+We have an Information Security Management System (ISMS) in place which takes into account our security objectives and the risks and mitigations concerning all the interested parties.
 We employ strict policies and procedures encompassing the security, availability, processing, integrity, and confidentiality of customer data.

 Each employee undergoes a process of background verification.
 We hire reputed external agencies to perform this check on our behalf.
 We do this to verify their criminal records, previous employment records if any, and educational background.
 Until this check is performed, the employee is not assigned tasks that may pose risks to users.

 Each employee, when inducted, signs a confidentiality agreement and acceptable use policy, after which they undergo training in information security, privacy, and compliance.
-Furthermore, we evaluate their understanding through tests and quizzes to determine which topics they need further training on.
+Furthermore, we evaluate their understanding through tests and quizzes to determine which topics they need further training in.
 We provide training on specific aspects of security, that they may require based on their roles.

 We educate our employees continually on information security, privacy, and compliance in our internal community where our employees check in regularly, to keep them updated regarding the security practices of the organization.
 We also host internal events to raise awareness and drive innovation in security and privacy.